Accessibility statement

 How we tested this site

-This website was tested in August 2020.
+This website was tested in May/June 2023.
 The test was carried out by the content team at CEG Digital using a range of accessibility tools and browser extensions.
 Documents are tested using relevant Microsoft and Adobe software.
 We tested at least one page from every section of the website, along with the front page and any highly-trafficked sub-pages.
-This statement was first published on 20/10/2020.
-Regular testing will continue with upgrades periodically thought the year and the statement will be updated to reflect the new test and changes.

 You can also contact us via phone or email